robrecord/composer/doc/00-intro.md

 #### Globally

+Installing Composer as you would locally by downloading and running the installer.
+See [the Download page](https://getcomposer.org/download/) for instructions on how to run it.

-You can place the Composer PHAR anywhere you wish.
+You can then place the Composer PHAR anywhere you wish.
 If you put it in a directory that is part of your `PATH`, you can access it globally.
 On unixy systems you can even make it executable and invoke it without directly using the `php` interpreter.